Zalek4/simple-python-web-gui-templates/fastapi/README.md

 	stop_event.set()
 ```

 And that's it!
-We now have a Python script that will open a local server, and run a desktop window off of it.
-Now we add add HTML content to our new app.
+We now have a Python script that will open a local server, and run a desktop window connected to it.
+Now we can add add HTML content to our new app.

 - First, we have to tell FastAPI where we keep the rest of our app, since it won't look in our package folder by default.
-We're also going to be using Jinja2 to set up our pages as templates that FastAPI can use.
+We're also going to be using Jinja2 to set up our HTML pages as templates that FastAPI can use.
 ```python
 # main.py